 We'd heard all the warnings; knew its nicknames.
-It arrived in our town by word of mouth and crackled like wildfire through the grapevine
+It arrived in our town by word of mouth and crackled like wildfire through the grapevine of gab and gossip.
+It came from the south

 The same impossibility applies to "Judge Chutney's Final Summary."
-The judge, trying to avoid expressing facts inundates his listeners with idiomatic collocations signifying abstract notions mingled with words referring to material designates, and in this way restores the original meaning of idioms (eg. "you have held out / against the avalanche / of evidence; I have taken guidelines / for tramlines / and have followed / trains of thought; I have picked up / and hauled in / a line of inquiry, / the thread / of a story / which ends in my hands / with the head / of a viper; to take it / all back / would mean unpicking / every stitch / in every sentence . . ." etc.).
-He concludes his evasive summary with a verdict obscuring the division between the concept and the experience: "Life to mean life, life to mean living" and adds he "is tired of mind / and tired of body."
-(Kid, p.
+The judge, trying to avoid expressing facts, inundates his listeners with idiomatic collocations signifying abstract notions mingled with words referring to material designates, and in this way restores the original meaning of idioms (eg. you have held out/against the avalanche/of evidence; I have taken guidelines/for tramlines/and have followed/trains of thought; I have picked up/and hauled in/a line of inquiry,/the thread/of a story/which ends in my hands/with the head/of a viper; to take it/all back/would mean unpicking/every stitch/in every sentence... etc.).
+He concludes his evasive summary with a verdict obscuring the division between the concept and the experience: Life to mean life, life to mean living and adds he is tired of mind/and tired of body (Kid, p.
 31-35).

-Zoom!, p.
+15 Zoom!, p.
 67-69.